jffournel/website/content/publication/directed-search-in-the-housing-market-with-imperfect-market-evaluation/index.md

 ---
-title: Directed Search in the Housing Market with Market Valuation
+title: Directed Search in the Housing Market with Public Valuation
 publication_types:
   - "3"
 authors: